 Genki Sushi – Larger “Dai Man Zoku” Sushi Pieces, And NEW Bishan Junction 8 Outlet

-For sushi fans at Bishan, you can soon satisfy your cravings with the opening of Genki Sushi at Bishan Junction 8 this Friday (17th August).
+For sushi fans at Bishan, you can satisfy your cravings with the opening of Genki Sushi at Bishan Junction 8.

 With a total of 6 outlets across Singapore, Genki Sushi is a familiar name to many – a popular Japanese sushi chain brand that offers affordable sushi.